-Through the new sign-on and sign-up functionality, you can use your existing GitHub or Microsoft VSTS (VSTS is currently available for early adopters) credentials with Sentry, minimizing time spent on setup and configuration.
+Through the new sign-on and sign-up functionality, you can use your existing GitHub or Azure DevOps (currently available for early adopters) credentials with Sentry, minimizing time spent on setup and configuration.
 As a security and admin bonus, this also means fewer usernames and passwords to deal with.

-Keep in mind: organization-wide settings for Microsoft VSTS and Bitbucket are currently available to early adopters, and will be released to everyone else shortly.
+Keep in mind: organization-wide settings for Azure DevOps and Bitbucket are currently available to early adopters, and will be released to everyone else shortly.